Linuxfabrik/kickstart/README.rst

 How to use
 ----------

-This kickstart file can be used by booting from an ISO file, then pressing ``ESC`` on the first screen and providing these cmdline arguments (line breaks are only for better readability):
+This kickstart file can be used by booting from an ISO file, then either

+* BIOS: pressing ``ESC`` on the first screen and providing these cmdline arguments (line breaks are only for better readability):

 .. code-block:: text